jeferson-sb/whatconf/README.md

 ## What is this project?

 The idea originally came from a personal frustration of missing some tech conferences I like by not attending at a time and/or just forgetting which days it starts and ends.
-As I'm not a big fan of Google Calendar I would like to this more organized in one place to avoid other meetings and stuff in my agenda.
+As I'm not a big fan of Google Calendar I would like something more organized in one place to avoid other meetings and stuff in my agenda.

 WhatConf have a feed of conferences that users can check its dates, location, link with a brief description.
 Authenticated users can subscribe to a particular conference to their agenda and receive push notifications when the day before conference starts!